A Guide to the County of Worcestershire, Naturally

-Worcestershire Beacon is the highest point (425 metres) which offers amazing sunrises and sunsets, with clear air and open skies, reaches by miles of footpaths that cross the ridge and wind through wooded valleys.
+Worcestershire Beacon is the highest point (425 metres) which offers amazing sunrises and sunsets, clear air and open skies, reached by miles of footpaths that wind through wooded valleys.

-The town of Great Malvern sits at the foot of the hills, full of historic buildings, arts venues, and independent shops.
-The Priory Church dominates the town with stunning medieval architecture.
+This pretty town sits at the foot of the Malvern Hills, and is full of historic buildings, independent shops and art galleries.
+The Priory church dominates the town, with stunning medieval architecture.

 One local resident was composer Edward Elgar (his music often played at Last Night of the Proms).
 He wrote the first football anthem (for his team Wolverhampton Wanderers, he would cycle 40 miles to see them play).
 Likely his anthem was a bit more classical than ‘it’s coming home, it’s coming home, football’s coming home…!’